segment-boneyard/s3-dynamo-lambda/Readme.md

 ## Setting up your project

-Before connecting to your AWS account, you'll want to make sure that you've exported the following variables with the credentials for your account.
+Before running the Terraform script, you'll want to download your Access Keys from the AWS Security Credentials dashboard.
+You'll typically want to add them to your `.bashrc`, or use a tool like [`direnv`][direnv] to add them to your environment variables:

     export AWS_ACCESS_KEY_ID="xxxxxxxxx"
     export AWS_SECRET_ACCESS_KEY="xxxxxxxx"
     export AWS_REGION="us-east-1"

-Next clone this repo, then you'll be ready to set up your project specific settings
+Next, clone this repo:

     git clone git@github.com:segmentio/s3-dynamo-lambda.git

-Terraform will also ask you for specific variables as well, which you'll want to save in a `terraform.tfvars` file in your project directory.
-You'll need to supply the name of the bucket you'd like to add, your aws account id (a 12-digit number found under your account), and the region where you want to add your infrastructure.
-It should look something like this
+Terraform also needs to know a few specific variables, which you'll want to save in a `terraform.tfvars` file in the top-level directory of the repo you just cloned.
+You'll need to supply the name of the bucket you'd like to add, your AWS Account ID (a 12-digit number found under in your AWS Security Crednetials dashboard), and the region where you want to add your infrastructure (Segment's S3 worker is only us-east-1 for now, so stick with us-east-1).
+It should look something like this:

     bucket_name = "your-desired-bucket-name"
     aws_account_id = "386218347676"